duclos-cavalcanti/learning-haskell/README.md

 Inspired by [this](https://github.com/joshcough/HaskellStarter#getting-started-with-this-project) awesome `haskell` starter project, I made this small boilerplate *repo* to visualize and learn the possible ways to go about haskell projects and templates.

+Another great material just targeted at the haskell language is [this](https://github.com/joshcough/HaskellStarter#getting-started-with-this-project).

 <a name="deps"/>

 ## Dependencies